Creating a sacred space for magic-making is crucial if you want your intention to take root.

 Smokeless Cleansing Spray

-- 5-6 drops white sage or palo santo essential oil (I was taught to use one herb at a time when it comes to cleansing energy, but sometimes I like to mix)
+- 5-6 drops sage or palo santo essential oil (I was taught to use one herb at a time when it comes to cleansing energy, but sometimes I like to mix)

 - 1 tbsp. pure witch hazel